Total Pageviews

 It happened in the early 1800s when the revolution on that island caused thousand to escape to here which brought the cigar making culture that was started in 1831

-American businessman William H. Wall took advantage of this fact & opened the first cigar factory by importing raw ingredients from Cuba & employed 50 rollers from this area
+American businessman William H. Wall took advantage of this fact and opened the first cigar factory by importing raw ingredients from Cuba plus employed 50 rollers from this area

 Key West was originally called Bone Island